Few-shot Personalized Saliency Prediction Based on Interpersonal Gaze Patterns: Proposed Few-shot PSM Prediction

 \subsection{PSM Prediction via Tensor-to-Matrix Regression}

+This subsection presents the tensor-to-matrix regression model for the few-shot PSM prediction.
+The comparison of the tensor-input regression with the vector-input regression is shown in Fig.~\ref{reg_comparison}.
+The tensor-input regression is superior to the vector-input regression in the points that it can preserve the structural information, which means the two-dimensional spatial configuration in this paper, within and between PSMs.

-This subsection shows the tensor-to-matrix regression model for few-shot PSM prediction.
-The PSMs predicted in Sec. \ref{multi-task-CNN} are used to predict the PSM of the target person in the proposed method.
-That is, we need to treat the several PSMs as input, and the input tensor $ \mathcal{S}(\bm{X}_{i}) \in \mathbb{R}^{P \times d_1 \times d_2}$ ($i=1,2,\dots,I$) corresponding to the image $\bm{X}_{i}$ chosen in Sec. \ref{AIS} is constructed as follows:
+In the proposed method, we do not explicitly define or compute gaze pattern similarity between individuals.
+Instead, the similarity is implicitly captured through the training process of the tensor-to-matrix regression model.
+Specifically, the model is trained to predict the target person's PSMs using the PSMs of training persons as input.
+During training, the weights are adjusted such that individuals with more similar gaze tendencies contribute more to the prediction.
+Therefore, similarity is learned as part of the regression process, without measuring similarities or prior clustering of individuals.
+The PSMs predicted in Sec.~\ref{multi-task-CNN} are used to predict the PSM of the target person.
+Several PSMs are treated as input.
+The input tensor $ \mathcal{S}(\bm{X}_{i}) \in \mathbb{R}^{P \times d_1 \times d_2}$ ($i=1,2,\dots,I$) corresponding to the image $\bm{X}_{i}$ chosen in Sec.~\ref{AIS} is constructed as follows: